geo200cn/geo200cn.github.io/syllabus.md

 ## **Other Information**
 \

-Please see the full syllabus on the Canvas website for information regarding course communication, code of conduct, and grades.
+Please see the full syllabus on the Canvas website for information regarding course communication, code of conduct, grades and the course AI policy.

 <div style="margin-bottom:25px;">
 </div>